 In 1944, Rosy Kanarek is imprisoned in Bergen-Belsen, struggling to survive and to protect her young daughter, Zahava, from the horrors around them.
 Sixty years later, Zahava opens the suitcase her mother left for her.
 It reveals a remarkable archive – documents, photographs, and letters from the wartime years, all perfectly preserved.
 The discovery prompts Zahava to revisit the past and finally break her lifelong silence about her family’s incredible journey from the depths of despair to hope…and survival.

-In 2010, Zahava published a book, ‘Fragments of a Lost Childhood’, based on the remarkable original documents she found upon her mother’s death 10 years ago.
-The book traces her journey from appalling childhood experiences in concentration camps in Holland and Germany – and tells of the astonishing twists and turns that enabled her entire immediate family to survive in the bleakest of conditions.
+In 2009, Zahava published her book, Fragments of a Lost Childhood, based on the remarkable documents she found upon her mother’s death in 2001.
+The book traces her journey from traumatic childhood experiences in concentration camps in Holland and Germany – and tells of the astonishing twists and turns that enabled her entire immediate family to survive in the bleakest of conditions.

-It suddenly became clear that her late mother had gone to incredible lengths – and taken extreme risks – to ensure this evidence would be preserved in order that their story should not be forgotten.
+She suddenly realized that her late mother had gone to incredible lengths – and taken extreme risks – to ensure this evidence would be preserved in order that their story should not be forgotten.
 This discovery moved Zahava, a lady in her mid-seventies, to take a risk of her own and respond to her own daughter’s pleas to finally share her story – not only with her own immediate family but with the wider world and in particular, the younger generation, whilst there was still the opportunity to do so.